 Before attending law school, Tom was a baseball writer and consultant specializing in sabermetric analysis.
-He later worked for MLB’s outside counsel during Senator George Mitchell’s investigation of performance-enhancing drug use in baseball.
+He later worked for Major League Baseball’s outside counsel during U.S. Sen. George Mitchell’s investigation of performance-enhancing drug use in baseball.

 At the pleading stage, we successfully defeated a putative class action filed against Major League Baseball, its current and former Commissioners, and all 30 Baseball Clubs.
 The plaintiffs, two former baseball scouts, claimed that defendants had violated federal and state antitrust law by allegedly conspiring to decrease competition in the labor market for scouts.
 By convincing the court that the employment of baseball scouts falls within the scope of Baseball’s antitrust exemption, we successfully obtained a complete dismissal.